Graduate Courses

 HIS 500

-A colloquium to introduce the beginning graduate student to the great traditions in historical writing, a variety of techniques and analytical tools recently developed by historians, and the nature of history as a profession.
+A colloquium to introduce the beginning graduate student to the major themes in the study of history, a variety of techniques and analytical tools recently developed by historians, and the nature of history as a profession.

 Instructors